DesertFoxHU/Grimfield/README.md

 You can find the server program in the **Server** folder.<br>
 The default port is **6112**.<br>
-To start the server just run the .exe<br>
+To start the server just run the GrimfieldServer.exe<br>

 ## Setting up a Server Project